Data-and-Trust-Alliance/DPS/specification.md

 TODO: This is not in the spreadsheet, but is in the usecase analysis.... so was it eliminated, or is my guess here correct.

+--> This was not eliminated and it appears in the spreadsheet as * Confidentiality classification.
+Note that the Use Cases are out of date compared to the latest spreadsheet youu have.
+So please use file MVP Master Standards with Definitions 04-24-24 v10eh as authoritative list of standards and metadata.

 Manditory: The organizational content classification.
 The level of sensitivity assigned to the dataset, such as personally identifiable information, which dictates how the dataset must be secured and who can access iEach classifier must be evaluated as true/false.

 ##### Public